PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 Part 4: Extension Points Summary

-(See trait table above)
+(See trait table above.)
+Full details: Extension Points.

 Part 5: Documentation Site — docs.tribewarez.com (VitePress)

+Central hub for entire TribeWarez ecosystem.
 New section: /pot-o/ with ~8 dedicated pages (concept, how-it-works, mining-guide, esp-mining, api-reference, etc.).

 Docker service: docs-tribewarez (node build → nginx).